Azure/azure-quickstart-templates/oms-servicebus-solution/README.md

 **Note: An Azure Automation account needs to exist before deploying this solution, do not link it to your OMS workspace**

-Click the button that says �**Deploy to Azure**�.
+Click the button that says **Deploy to Azure**.
 This will launch the ARM Template you need to configure in the Azure Portal:

 ![alt text](images/step3deploy.png "Deployment in the portal")